 But as I started teaching and learned more about different pathways to learning, I realized that there are far better methods.
 And in my own daughter, I saw how experiencing her second language is a tool for communication and also for creation, just like her first language, made her a much more powerful learner.
 I see that creative power in ZZ’s thinking as well.

 Dr. Yen Yen Woo, CEO, Yumcha Studios Pte Ltd. Yen Yen works on educating for a multicultural and multilingual world through popular culture.
-She most recently co-created the Dim Sum Warriors Club, characters and stories for Bilingual Learning.
 She has a Doctorate in Education from Teachers College, Columbia University and has been a tenured professor of education.
 She is also an award-winning film director and screenwriter.
 Her works have been licensed by HBO and Netflix and featured on BBC, Fast Company, Wired, and other global publications.
+She is the co-creator of Dim Sum Warriors.
 Email: email@example.com.